AliceO2Group/DataDistribution/script/README.md

 ## Consul parameters (tuning option)

 ### TfScheduler
   *MaxNumTfInBuilding* (`epn/data-dist/parameters/TfScheduler/MaxNumTfInBuilding`)
   Override the number of TFs each TfBuilder is allowed to build concurrently.
 This variable can be increased if a small number of EPNs is used.

+  *StaleStfTimeoutMs* (`epn/data-dist/parameters/TfScheduler/StaleStfTimeoutMs`)
+  Timeout (milliseconds) at which point the non-complete TFs will be scheduled for building or deletion.
+Default is 5000 (5s)